Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-troubleshooting.md

 handle the database workload, thus preventing swap usage.
 A constantly swapping database could indicate that the space dedicated to the Buffer Pool has become insufficient.
 In such a case, [switching to a superior plan]({% post_url databases/mysql/2000-01-01-managing %}#scaling-changing-plan) should quickly resolve the swapping issue.
-Beware though that a Buffer Pool that is too large can also cause swapping, due to competition for memory.

 For further details about how MySQL® manages memory, please refer to [the official documentation](https://dev.mysql.com/doc/refman/8.0/en/memory-use.html).